-There is a professional version of the above, which is business process outsourcing (BPO).
-One of its methods for hiring is called ’seat leasing or staff leasing’.
+There is a professional version of the above, which is referred to as Business Process Outsourcing (BPO).
+One of its methods for hiring is called ’seat leasing’ or ‘staff leasing’.
 These professional firms will manage the recruitment process and will pick from pools of well-educated people with good track records.

 When hired, the staff will come into the city and into an A-grade office space.
 The BPO will provide this, as well as the latest hardware and good internet.
 Also, rest assured that your team will have proper employment, full HRIS, health insurance, etc.

-The company will set disciplinary procedures if the staff front performs.
-They will also provide a professional but friendly county for the staff so that they enjoy coming into work, enjoy and learn from their colleagues.
+The company will set disciplinary procedures if the staff fails to perform.
+They will also provide a professional but friendly environment for the staff so that they enjoy coming into work, enjoy and learn from their colleagues.
 It is just like a standard professional environment you would expect in your home-town or any country in the West.

 That’s why you hear so many stories of people trying outsourcing and saying “it doesn’t work”.
-Some people take two steps forward, then two steps backward, and after a while give up.
+Some people take ‘two steps forward, then two steps backwards’, and after a while give up.

 Hiring an offshore team

-If you are looking for strong employees to drive your company forward, they would typically be living in major cities, have attended prominent universities, and have a stellar CV of working for blue-chip companies in the central business district (CBD).
+If you are looking for strong employees to drive your company forward, those candidates would typically be living in one of the major cities, have attended prominent universities, and have a stellar CV of working for blue-chip companies in one of the main central business districts (CBD).
 You would expect that these staff would have the routine of getting up every morning, going into the city, and working in an office alongside senior professionals and colleagues.
-The same applies to the Philippines.

-Having A-grade office facilities not only allows an employee to work more efficiently, but it also brings a whole host of side benefits.
+Having your staff work from A-grade office facilities not only allows an employee to work more efficiently, but it also brings a whole host of side benefits.
 It creates a professional environment, an environment of routine and discipline, and healthy competition and self-improvement.

 This is especially important if you aim to build a team of more than one person.
 It is more efficient to have all of your Philippine staff working from one office.
 There is an enormous benefit in having all your staff turn up to the office at the same time, have morning meetings, have those ‘water cooler moments’, and actively share the essence of your company – the mission, values, etc.